Marketing headlines read “SMS has a 90% open rate!”

 That being said, there are very valid reasons to use text messages and, in those cases, they can be very effective.
 For instance, as a retailer you may have a sign up at the register asking customers to “Send a text to 7834 to get notified of flash sales in the future.”
 A company that issues stock tips may prefer to send those alerts by text because they’re extremely time-sensitive and provide a lot of value.

 I go to a barber shop that always seems to be busy.
 They say there are slow times but I haven’t been able to figure out when.
-If they had a sign up in the waiting area “Send a text to 90743 and we’ll text you when our wait time is less than 10 minutes” I wouldn’t mind getting those texts.
+If they had a sign up in the waiting area “Send a text to 90743 and we’ll text you when our wait time is less than 10 minutes” I wouldn’t mind getting those, followed up appointment reminders.
 It would save me time and it would help the barber shop maintain a more even flow of customers.